12 Top-Rated Day Trips from Nashville

 Address: 3501 Old Nashville Hwy., Murfreesboro, Tennessee

-Rock Island State Park is so ruggedly beautiful and dangerous, you're asked to read a safety brochure before you go off exploring.
+Rock Island State Park is so ruggedly beautiful and dangerous that you're asked to read a safety brochure before you go off exploring.
 Visitors are cautioned about sirens that signal a sudden rise in water levels.
 Rocks are slick, and currents are swift.
 Wildness is part of the appeal of 916-acre Rock Island State Park.
-It's also close enough to Nashville to get here in just over 90 minutes.
+And at 85 miles away, it's also close enough to Nashville to get here in just over 90 minutes by car.

 Day-trippers can hike the trails and launch a boat.
 There's a visitor center and the remains of an old cotton mill.
 If you want to extend your day trip, cabins and a campground are available.